Professional Photography Drives Revenue

 Now that you’ve decided to invest in professional photography, it’s important to utilize every tool at your disposal to put your best foot forward.
 It’s a competitive market and you need to make sure your vacation rental photography stands out among the clutter and competitors.
 A simple way to do this is to make sure each room is staged and looks its best.
 Without staging, a room can look flat and unappealing.
 Here are a few tips on how to ensure your property is staged to perform and taps into guests’ emotions to entice them to book because they want to be a part o the scene you are presenting:

-- Light and Bright - every room should look light and bright!
-Turn on lights and open shutters and curtains
+Every room should look light and bright!
+Turn on lights and open shutters and curtains.

 Need help designing your spaces?
 Download the Design Made Easy app to take a look at what each room could look like with updated furniture at a fraction of the cost of hiring a professional decorator.

-Let’s Look at The Math: What’s the Value of a Professional Photographer?
+Let’s Take a Look at the Math: What’s the Value of a Professional Photographer?

 At first look, it may seem the hiring a professional photographer takes too big of a bite out of your revenue.
 Rest assured, this is not the case and the investment will pay off.
 Let’s break it down from a guest’s perspective.
 If a traveler is conditioned to pay $100-$150 a night for a standard hotel room, your $250-$300 a night vacation rental may seem pricey.
 You need to show them the actual value of your vacation rental property, and why staying in a home versus a room makes perfect sense, especially in the current travel climate.